 C-Section medical malpractice and Birth Injuries Plague Mothers & Infants

 Improperly performed Cesarean births (C-section procedures) lead to serious birth injuries to both infants and mothers, prompting a number of birth injury medical malpractice lawsuits in Ohio and around the country.
 Injuries to the baby or internal injuries to mother are the most common examples of what can go wrong in C-section birthing operations.

 Nevertheless, physicians, nurses and hospitals continue to make mistakes that include recommending vaginal births to high-risk mothers, failing to perform timely C-sections and failing to perform the procedure correctly.

-Joe Lyon is an experienced Cincinnati hospital negligence attorney and Ohio birth injury lawyer, well-versed in the science and economic impact of birth injuries and c-section medical malpractice.
+Joe Lyon is an experienced Cincinnati, Ohio hospital negligence attorney and Ohio birth injury lawyer, well-versed in the science and economic impact of birth injuries and c-section medical malpractice.